 See, low tech is always simple and very often the solution.

 What would you shoot using a flashlight to focus in low light?
 Still life or landscapes with focus on a still foreground subject.

 7. Focus manually

 Speaking of low tech.
 There is always the option to manually focus your lens.
 I think because we get so used to autofocus, we don’t think about using manual focus nearly enough.
-Low light is the perfect time for it.
+Low light photography is the perfect time for manual focus.